 Therefore, as determine your brand’s value proposition to the consumer is important, it is the basis of building a successful brand that would represent your company.

-Finding a value proposition would take you know your customer and your business well.
+Finding a value proposition would take you to know your customer and your business well.
 It doesn’t end there, you need to understand how your product or service fits into the consumer-driven world.

 There are several ways to arrive at this strategy: